Climate scenarios enable us to

 Fragmented World

-The Fragmented World scenario assumes delayed and divergent climate policy ambition globally, leading to elevated transition risks in some countries and high physical risks everywhere due to the overall ineffectiveness of the transition.
+The Fragmented World scenario assumes delayed and divergent climate policy ambition globally, leading to high physical and transition risks.

 Portraits of two opposite scenarios